Florence Center: Engineering

 - No language prerequisite

-In this program, five courses will be offered:
+In this program, five engineering and math courses will be offered:

-These courses cover all engineering and math requirements for sophomore spring semester in aerospace, chemical, civil, environmental, and mechanical engineering programs.
+These courses cover most engineering and math requirements for sophomore spring semester in aerospace, chemical, civil, environmental, and mechanical engineering programs.
+Engineering students typically register for 16-17 credits depending on their major, taking four of these courses along with 3 credits of Italian.

 (3 credits; optional for all students)

-The cost of the SU Florence Center program includes SU tuition and a program fee.
+The cost of the Syracuse Florence Center program includes Syracuse tuition and a program fee.
 Financial aid is available

 .
-For a complete breakdown of costs, we have prepared a budget sheet (Florence Planning Budget 2017-18.pdf
+For a complete breakdown of costs, we have prepared a budget sheet (Florence Planning Budget 2018-19.pdf

 ) for students and their families.